Updated for 2019 : Solar panel installation size will be the biggest factor in your solar panel cost.

 Just to show you how much you can save by paying in cash, let’s imagine you took out a 5% interest, 12 year loan to pay for your $18,600 solar installation.
 After Year 12, you’ll have paid off your entire installation, but you’ll also have paid an extra $6,172 in interest!

 If you have the money to do it, then bite the bullet and pay up front!
-You will save as much money as possible in the long run and be glad that you did.
+You will save as much money as possible in the long run and be glad that you did when you total up your exact solar panel cost after installation.

-Take Advantage of ALL Available Incentive Programs, Rebates, and Tax Credits
+Take Advantage of ALL Available Solar Incentive Programs, Rebates, and Tax Credits

 As mentioned above, tax credits and rebates are certainly one of the very best ways to save money on solar costs.
 Talk to a professional installer and find out what local and federal programs are available for your home.
 Taking advantage of all of the available incentives can equate to a tremendous savings in many cases.
 Remember though that many incentive programs are limited and many (if not most) are already expired, so talk to an installer and act quickly so that you do not miss out on these possible savings.